 Browse by Medical Category

-We also provide comprehensive in-patient consultative services at Massachusetts General Hospital, Massachusetts Eye and Ear and Spaulding Rehabilitation Hospital.
-Consultations range from acid-base, water and electrolyte abnormalities to acute/chronic renal failure.
+At the Mass General Renal Associates, our goal is to provide a wide range of comprehensive and high quality services to patients with kidney disease and hypertension.
+We also provide comprehensive inpatient consultative services at Massachusetts General Hospital, Massachusetts Eye and Ear, and Spaulding Rehabilitation Hospital.
+Consultations range from acid-base, water and electrolyte abnormalities to glomerular diseases, vasculitis, polycystic kidney disease, hypertension, kidney stones, and acute and chronic renal failure.

 The links below provide more information about the conditions and diseases that might be treated within this program.